Inbibo/adonisfx_docs/docs/installation.md

   <figcaption><b>Figure 2</b>: System Properties window.</figcaption>
 </figure>

-2. Click on *Environment Variables* and a new window will pop showing all the environment variables configured at the system level and for the current user.
+2. Click on *Environment Variables* and a new window will be displayed showing all the environment variables configured at the system level and for the current user.

 <figure style="width:80%; margin-left:10%" markdown>
   ![Windows environment variables.](/images/windows_environment_variables.png)